knpuniversity/php-beginner-series/knpu/episode3/inserting-selecting-data.rst

 When you're all done running queries, just type quit.

 Now let's put this all together.
-MySQL is a database software that runs on a server and listeners to port 3306.
+MySQL is a database software that runs on a server and listens to port 3306.
 We tell the ``mysql`` program that there is database software running on some computer and that it's waiting for us to talk to it on port 3306.
 In this case, the database is right on our computer, so we use ``localhost`` instead of the IP address of some other machine.